Council & Committees

 The Public Forum is scheduled to run for a maximum of 15 minutes for matters that are not listed on the Agenda.
 A total of five people may address Council for a maximum of 3 minutes each.

-Application form to be completed on arrival at Council meeting - Northern Beaches Council Application to Address Public Forum (298.80 KB)
+Application form to be completed on arrival at Council meeting is here: 'Request to Address Council in Public Forum'

-More detailed information on public participation at Council Meetings is available in the Code of Meeting Practice (510.61 KB)
+More detailed information on public participation at Council Meetings is available in the Code of Meeting Practice.